-This is why Thornburg offers a range of strategies — from the Low Duration Municipal Fund on the short end to the Strategic Municipal Income Fund on the long end — to provide a home to match every time horizon.
+This is why Thornburg offers a range of strategies—from Low Duration Municipal Fund on the short end to Strategic Municipal Income Fund on the long end—to provide a home to match every time horizon.

 2012 – The firm ranked #1 out of 41 eligible firms in Lipper Inc.'s fixed income large firm universe for the three-year period ended 11/30/11.